CZ-NIC/turris-os/CONTRIBUTING.md

 Then we use various upstream OpenWRT feeds like [packages](https://github.com/openwrt/packages).
-If you want something changed there, send your contribution to upstream and we will pick it up on next rebase.
-We are rebasing feeds quite often.
+If you want something changed there, send your contribution to upstream and we will pick it up on next update.
+We are updating feeds quite often.
 In particular if you would like new package included in Turris OS, please send it to [packages](https://github.com/openwrt/packages).